 - Add the mayonnaise, lemon juice, garlic powder, a pinch of black pepper, and a few dashes hot sauce (optional) to a small bowl.
 Mix well to combine.
 Taste the mayo and add more lemon, pepper, and/or hot sauce if desired.
 Set the mayo aside.

-- Pat the halloumi slices dry, then brush both sides of the halloumi and onions slices with oil and sprinkle both sides with black pepper.
+- Pat the halloumi slices dry all around, then brush both sides of the halloumi and onions slices with oil and sprinkle both sides with black pepper.

 - Oil the grill pan or skillet well.
 Place the halloumi slices, onion slices, and bread slices on the pre-heated grill pan or skillet.
 If you don't have enough room on your pan and need to cook the ingredients in stages, save the halloumi to cook last.